gojek/ziggurat/README.md

 ## Description

 Ziggurat is a framework built to simplify Multi-Stream processing on Kafka.
-It can be used to create a full-fledged Clojure app that reads and processes messages from kafka.
+It can be used to create a full-fledged Clojure app that reads and processes messages from Kafka.
 Ziggurat is built with the intent to abstract out
 ```
-- reading messages from kafka
+- reading messages from Kafka
 - retrying failed messages
 - setting up an HTTP server
 ```
-from a clojure application such that a user only needs to pass a function that will be mapped to every message recieved from kafka.
+from a clojure application such that a user only needs to pass a function that will be mapped to every message recieved from Kafka.

 Refer [concepts](doc/CONCEPTS.md) to understand the concepts referred to in this document.